codice/saml-conformance/README.md

 This module contains implementations of the API for specific SAML products.

 ##### samlconf-ddf-impl
-Plugin and idp-metadata.xml for the ddf implementation of IdP.
-See the README in this directory for details.
+Plugin and IdP metadata XML for the ddf implementation of IdP.
+See the [DDF](external/implementations/samlconf-ddf-impl/README.md) in this directory for details.

 ##### samlconf-keycloak-impl
-Plugin and idp-metadata.xml for the Keycloak implementation of IdP.
-See the README in this directory for details.
+Plugin and IdP metadata XML for the Keycloak implementation of IdP.
+See the [Keycloak](external/implementations/samlconf-keycloak-impl/README.md) in this directory for details.

 ### deployment
 This module is the project's full package deployment.